Melissa Febos: Career

-Febos was the co-curator, with Rebecca Keith, of the monthly Mixer Reading and Music series on the Lower East Side for ten years.
-A four-time MacDowell Colony fellow, she has received fellowships from Virginia Center for the Creative Arts, Vermont Studio Center, and the Bread Loaf Writers' Conference.
+She was the co-curator, with Rebecca Keith, of the monthly Mixer Reading and Music series on the Lower East Side for ten years.
+A four-time MacDowell Colony fellow, Febos has received fellowships from Virginia Center for the Creative Arts, Vermont Studio Center, and the Bread Loaf Writers' Conference.
 Her essays have won awards from Prairie Schooner and StoryQuarterly, and for five years she was on the Board of Directors of Vida: Women in Literary Arts.

-Febos has contributed to publications such as The New York Times, The Paris Review, Salon, Bomb, Hunger Mountain, Prairie Schooner, The Kenyon Review, Tin House, Granta, Post Road, Dissent, Vogue, The Believer, The Sewanee Review, Bitch Magazine and The Chronicle of Higher Education.
+Febos's third essay collection, Body Work: The Radical Power of Personal Narrative, combines memoir and craft advice, and was published by Catapult in 2022.
+Kirkus Reviews starred review described the book as a "strongly worded manifesto—despite her claim on the first page that it is not a manifesto.
+In fact, her impassioned theses and proclamations about writing are exactly that...
+She further points out that memoirists do not publish raw therapeutic diaries but crafted literary works with the power to change the world."
+Cleveland Review of Books noted that the collection "examines the intersection of trauma, art-making, and social change.
+The book is a call to action, a protest song, an organizing principle, and perhaps the only book you need on memoir writing."

+The Dry Season, her second memoir, was published by Alfred A. Knopf in 2025.
+The book received a starred review from Kirkus Reviews, which noted: "Although a book about abstention, at its essence this story is about understanding, reclaiming, and celebrating pleasure, rendered sublimely and with wit.
+A gorgeous and thought-provoking memoir about how celibacy can teach us about love."

 Febos has taught at SUNY Purchase College, the Gotham Writers' Workshop, The New School, Sarah Lawrence College, New York University, and Utica College.
 Until 2020, she was an Associate Professor and MFA Director at Monmouth University.
-Febos currently works as a Full Professor at the University of Iowa, where she teaches in the Nonfiction Writing Program.
+She currently holds the Roy J. Carver Professorship at the University of Iowa, where she is Director of the Nonfiction Writing Program.

-Media

-Whip Smart resulted in a front-page appearance on the cover of the New York Post, a feature interview on NPR's radio program Fresh Air with Terry Gross, a guest appearance on Anderson Cooper's talk show, and an appearance on CNN's Dr. Drew show.
+Reception

-Abandon Me was one of the best reviewed essay collections of 2017 and a Lambda Literary Award finalist.
+Abandon Me was one of "The Best Reviewed Books of 2017."
+It was a Lambda Literary Award and Publishing Triangle Award finalist.
 The New Yorker called it "mesmerizing" and wrote that "the sheer fearlessness of the narrative is captivating."

-Girlhood was featured on Morning Joe on MSNBC, and on multiple NPR programs.
+Girlhood was featured on Morning Joe on MSNBC, and was well-reviewed by NPR.
 Girlhood won the 2021 National Book Critics Circle Award in Criticism.

-Her fourth book, Body Work, was a national bestseller and Los Angeles Times Bestseller.
+Body Work, was a national bestseller and Los Angeles Times Bestseller.

+Her fifth book, The Dry Season, was featured on TIME Magazine's "The 100 Must-Read Books of 2025" and Vulture's "The Best Books of 2025."
+It was a finalist for the 2026 Lambda Literary Awards for Lesbian Memoir/Biography.